syncfusion/xamarin-showcase-emi-calculator/README.md

    Refer this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key#xamarinforms) for more information.

-3. Set any one of the platform specific projects (iOS, Android, UWP) as a startup project.
+3. Set any one of the platform specific projects (iOS, Android) as a startup project.
 4. Clean and build the application.
 5. Run the application.